RichardZJM/K-MTP-training/research_notebook.md

 For the rest of the session, we focused on the installation of the MLIP package which I have detailed in the General Notes section.
 At the end of this session, Hao left me with some of the example scripts which I could digest later throughout the week.

-#### Wednesday, January 11th
+#### Wednesday, January 18th
 Today, I completed the installation of the MLIP package and LAMMPS interface on the cluster.
 The last command (detailed in General Notes) had taken too long for our session, and I had to close and run it at home.
 Not much else happened today.

-#### Thursday, January 12th
+#### Thursday, January 19th
-I started digesting some of the scripts that Hao had given me today.
+I started digesting some of the scripts that Hao had given me the other day.
 There were mostly bash scripts:

 | Script | Description                            |
 | :---------: | -------------------------------------- |